learnk8s/learnk8s.io/src/templating/content.md

 **TL;DR:** You should use tools such as [`yq`](https://mikefarah.github.io/yq/) and [kustomize](https://kustomize.io/) to template YAML resources instead of relying on tools that interpolate strings such as [Helm](https://helm.sh/).

-If you're working on large scale projects, you should consider using **real code** — you can find [hands-on examples on how to programatically generate Kubernetes resources in Java, Go, Javascript, C# and Python in this repository](https://github.com/learnk8s/templating-kubernetes).
+If you're working on large scale projects, you should consider using **real code** — you can find [hands-on examples on how to programmatically generate Kubernetes resources in Java, Go, Javascript, C# and Python in this repository](https://github.com/learnk8s/templating-kubernetes).

 ## Contents: